-Assistant Professor of Agricultural and Resource Economics
+Assistant Professor of Resource Economics and Management

-Stephens, Heather M. and Mark D. Partridge.
+- Stephens, Heather M. and Mark D. Partridge.
 2015.
 “Lake Amenities, Environmental Degradation, and Great Lakes Regional Growth.”
 International Regional Science Review 38: 61-91.
 DOI: 10.1177/0160017613496632

-Spiller, Elisheba, Heather M. Stephens, Christopher Timmins, and Allison Smith.
+- Spiller, Elisheba, Heather M. Stephens, Christopher Timmins, and Allison Smith.
 2014.
 “The Effect of Gasoline Taxes and Public Transit Investments on Driving Patterns.”
 Environmental and Resource Economics 59(4): 633-657.
 DOI: 10.1007/s10640-013-9753-9

-Stephens, Heather M., Alessandra Faggian, and Mark D. Partridge.
+- Stephens, Heather M., Alessandra Faggian, and Mark D. Partridge.
 2013.
 “Innovative entrepreneurship and economic growth in lagging regions.”
 Journal of Regional Science 53(5): 778-812.
 DOI: 10.1111/jors.12019